 While flea collars are intended to treat fleas in cats, they pose a real risk.
 Talk with a BetterVet veterinary doctor to discuss better, non-toxic flea treatment and prevention methods for your cat.

 A poisonous flea collar may cause your cat to act differently.
-If you notice one or more of the following signs, your cat may need flea collar poisoning treatment.
 Cat flea collar poisoning can sometimes present within minutes of exposure but may be delayed several days in some cats.

-Symptoms of flea collar poisoning can vary depending on the type of flea collar but most often include:
+Symptoms of flea collar poisoning in cats can vary depending on the type of flea collar but most often include:

 - Vomiting